MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 ### Part 2

 Can you also loop through the array in your object and log the values to the console?
+Will a for..in loop work here?
+Other than the standard for loop i.e `for (let i = 0; i < something.length; i++)`, what other for loop could you use?

 # Lesson 2